Production best practices: performance and reliability

 If you need to write environment-specific code, you can check the value of NODE_ENV with process.env.NODE_ENV.
 Be aware that checking the value of any environment variable incurs a performance penalty, and so should be done sparingly.

 In development, you typically set environment variables in your interactive shell, for example by using export or your .bash_profile file.
-But in general you shouldn’t do that on a production server; instead, use your OS’s init system (systemd or Upstart).
+But in general, you shouldn’t do that on a production server; instead, use your OS’s init system (systemd).
 The next section provides more details about using your init system in general, but setting NODE_ENV is so important for performance (and easy to do), that it’s highlighted here.

 With systemd, use the Environment directive in your unit file.
 For example: